Margaret Street Renovation

 The Final Reveal

-Twenty-eight weeks later, the renovation was complete and our little Cape Cod was reimagined into a place where we can finally plant roots.
-Each selection made was intentional and designed to ensure our home will age gracefully right along with us.
+Twenty-eight weeks later, the renovation was complete and our little Cape Cod was reimagined into a place where we can finally grow roots.

 For more detailed information about our finished remodel, please visit White Crane’s “Inside This Remodel” Project Page.